 Ancient History (AHS)

+General senior subjectQCE

+GeneralGeneralPrerequisite SubjectsEquipmentCostsEnglish (B)LaptopExcursions

 Ancient History provides opportunities for students to study people, societies and civilisations of the past, from the development of the earliest human communities to the end of the Middle Ages.
 Students explore the interaction of societies and the effect of individuals and groups on ancient events and ways of life, and study the development of some features of modern society, such as social organisation, systems of law, governance and religion.